-New Disclosure Requirements
+Disclosure Requirements

-- 24-Hour Reporting: State candidates and state ballot measure committees must report within 24 hours contributions received of \$1,000 or more and independent expenditures made of \$1,000 or more during the period 90 days before an election. - Selection of the spending state and date.
-New electronic reporting requirement for anyone spending \$50,000 or more for a communication disseminated within 45 days of an election that clearly identifies a state candidate, but does not expressly advocate the election or defeat of that candidate. - Ballot Measure Advertisements: Spokespersons paid \$5,000 or more to appear in ballot measure ads must be disclosed.
-In addition, Prop.
-34 retains a provision of Prop.
+- ❖ 24-Hour Reporting: State candidates and state ballot measure committees must report within 24 hours contributions received of \$1,000 or more and independent expenditures made of \$1,000 or more during the period 90 days before an election. - ❖ Issue Advocacy Disclosure: New electronic reporting requirement for anyone spending \$50,000 or more for a communication disseminated within 45 days of an election that clearly identifies a state candidate, but does not expressly advocate the election or defeat of that candidate. - ❖ Ballot Measure Advertisements: Spokespersons paid \$5,000 or more to appear in ballot measure ads must be disclosed.
+In addition, Proposition 34 retains a provision of Prop.
 208 requiring ballot measure ads to identify the top two of any donors that have given \$50,000 or more.